 So you want to take an ice bath?
 If you’re thinking about it here is some info that should totally convince you!

-We recommend taking the Wim Hof Fundamental course before joining our weekly Ice Bath class but it is not a mandatory prerequisite.
+We recommend taking the Wim Hof Fundamental course but it is not a mandatory prerequisite.
 A few cold showers should do.
 If you have heart issues or are pregnant please consult with your doctor before attending this class.

 Cold therapy (ice baths) are known to reduce inflammation and help promote healing to muscles and joints.